ujjwal95/bloomberg_editorial_classifier/src/eda/named entity recognition/readme.md

 **Key Observations**

-Please refer to the jupyter notebook for the charts.
+Please refer to the jupyter notebook for the charts (Note that the bins in the charts are are left exclusive i.e the first bin does not include the value 0).
 As we can observe from the charts, there is some striking differences in the distribution of named entities in the two classes:

 * **Non-Regular Articles** have many more mentions of person names, languages and nationalities as compared to regular articles.
 * **Regular Articles** on the other hand have much more mentions of locations, quantity, time and date.